Who is Global Partners?

 When did Global locate in Albany?

-Global is permitted to receive, store and distribute a wide variety of petroleum products, including gasoline, diesel fuel, home heating oil, kerosene, crude oil, and renewable fuels such as ethanol.
-Products are primarily received by marine vessel and rail, and distributed by marine vessel, rail and truck.
+Global is permitted to receive, store and distribute a wide variety of bulk liquid commodities, including gasoline, diesel fuel, home heating oil, kerosene, crude oil, and renewable fuels such as ethanol and bio-based diesel.
+There is also a nearby propane storage and distribution facility.

 How can Global ensure that crude oil is transported safely through the community?

-Global shares the commitment of Governor Andrew Cuomo, Senator Charles Schumer and others to facilitate the safe transportation of petroleum products.
-The efforts of federal, state and local agencies complement our detailed preventive safety measures and comprehensive emergency preparedness protocols.
-Global looks forward to continuing to work with the state and the community, as well as our employees, customers, railroads and other partners, to ensure the safe receipt and off-loading of rail cars at our terminal.
-It is important to recognize that Global is an energy storage and distribution company, not a transportation company.
-Potential incidents that may occur as products are being transported by rail are the responsibility of the rail carrier.
+Currently, no crude oil is shipped to Global in Albany, but the efforts of federal, state and local agencies complement our detailed preventive safety measures and comprehensive emergency preparedness protocols.
+Global continues to work with the state and the community, as well as our employees, customers, railroads and other partners to ensure the safe receipt and off-loading of railcars and marine tanks at our terminal.